Convention for the Safeguarding of the Intangible Cultural Heritage: Layout

-Purposes of the Convention
+Purposes

 Unlike other UNESCO conventions, this convention begins with stating its purposes, which are;

 Definition

 Intangible cultural heritage refers to "traditions or living expressions inherited from our ancestors and passed on to our descendants, such as oral traditions, performing arts, social practices, rituals, festive events, knowledge and practices concerning nature and the universe or the knowledge and skills to produce traditional crafts".
-The Convention defines it as follows:
+The convention defines it as follows:

 Function

 The convention works on both national and international levels.

-At the national level, State Parties are supposed to 'take necessary measures to ensure the safeguarding of the intangible cultural heritage present in its territory."
+At the national level, state parties are supposed to "take necessary measures to ensure the safeguarding of the intangible cultural heritage present in its territory".
 These measures include identification of the intangible cultural heritage that exists in its territory, adoption of appropriate policies, promotion of education and so on.
 Besides, in taking these measures, each state parties must "endeavor to ensure the widest possible participation of communities, groups, and, where appropriate, individuals that create, maintain and transmit such heritage, and to involve them actively in its management".

-At the international level, this Convention promotes international cooperation, which includes "the exchange of information and experience, joint initiatives, and the establishment of a mechanism of assistance" to other State Parties.
+At the international level, this convention promotes cooperation, which includes "the exchange of information and experience, joint initiatives, and the establishment of a mechanism of assistance" to other state parties.